-It’s been a challenging time for a lot of us during lockdown.
-For Iolo that meant adapting to lockdown rules whilst still creating a TV series which delivers an interesting and engaging four-part documentary containing a huge amount of wildlife and spectacular landscape shots across the Pembrokeshire countryside.
+It’s been a challenging time for many of us during the coronavirus pandemic.
+For naturalist and presenter Iolo Williams that meant adapting to lockdown rules whilst still creating a TV series which delivers an interesting and engaging four-part documentary containing a huge amount of wildlife and spectacular landscape shots across the Pembrokeshire countryside.

 Hiking across the county, visiting hidden and more well-known spots, Iolo points out wildlife ranging from insects and reptiles to birds and mammals, including badgers, osprey, green tiger beetles and adders.

-Iolo’s Pembrokeshire: The Wild West starts on Monday 5th July, BBC One Wales, 7.30pm and will be available on BBC iPlayer after.
+Iolo’s Pembrokeshire begins on Monday 5 July on BBC One Wales at 7.30pm, and will be available on BBC iPlayer after.

 The series feels as if the viewer is on a private hike with Iolo who uses his knowledge and experience of nature to point out hidden gems, spot wildlife including birds, insects, reptiles and mammals, and even talk about ancient historical monuments.
 At times, almost every step reveals another creature and the excitement after spotting something special exudes through the screen.
 If that sounds jam-packed, there are also moments which feel quite mindful, where Iolo will chat to camera, making the viewer feel like they’re on a wildlife hike with a friend, whether it be stood on top of a mountain or sat by a river.